AdobeDocs/experience-cloud.it-IT/help/landing-user-guides/home.md

 >[!NOTE]
 >
->La funzione di ricerca in questa pagina è limitata a un piccolo set di contenuti. È consigliabile passare a una guida utente specifica (ad esempio Analytics o Target) per effettuare ricerche in quell&#39;area.
-Miglioreremo la funzionalità di ricerca con il prossimo passaggio a Experience League.
+>La funzione Search in questa pagina è limitata a un numero ridotto di contenuti. È consigliabile consultare una guida utente specifica (ad esempio Analytics o Target) per effettuare ricerche in quell’area.
+Con il prossimo passaggio a Experience League verrà migliorata la funzione Search.

 <!--
 To see a preview of our documentation staged on Experience League, see [About Moving to Experience League](/help/landing-user-guides/experience-league-preview.md) (in-progress).